-Woodbury University provides many student housing options that fit a variety of budgets and living preferences, including two on-campus residence halls on the Burbank campus.
+Woodbury University provides student housing options that fit a variety of budgets and living preferences, including two on-campus residence halls – North Hall and South Hall – on the Burbank campus.

-North Hall is a three-story, air-conditioned student housing separated into 11 community sections.
+North Hall is a three-story, air-conditioned student residence hall separated into 11 community sections.
 Each section houses up to 15 students, who share a community kitchen and bathroom.
 North Hall also has a common central lounge, drink and snack machines, and laundry facilities.

 South Hall is a traditional single-story, coed student residence built around a courtyard in the center of the campus.
 Rooms are not air-conditioned but are equipped with ceiling fans.
 Separate community bathrooms are conveniently located in the male and female hallways.
 South Hall is equipped with laundry facilities, drink and snack machines, and a common kitchen.
 South Hall is also home to the Fitness Center.